fluffos/fluffos/docs/build.md

 It is highly recommend to use the latest ubuntu LTS version (current 18.04 LTS),

 v2017 currently supports ubuntu 14.04+, centos 7+, CYGWIN 64.
-BSD & OSX has issues.
+BSD & OSX still has issues.

-v2019 will support ubuntu 16.04+, native windows using VS2017, and OSX.
+v2019 will support ubuntu 16.04+, CYGWIN, Win10+WSL, native windows using VS2017, and OSX/BSD.

-Compilers: FluffOS uses C++11, which is supported by at least GCC 4.6+ or LLVM clang 3.0+.
+Compilers: FluffOS uses C++11, which requires at least GCC 4.6+ or LLVM clang 3.0+.

 Library: libevent 2.0+, additional libraries depends on the package selection.

+jemalloc: use JEMALLOC is highly recommended in production. otherwise you may run into memory issue.

-## BUILD
+## BUILD (v2019)

 Ubuntu 16.04+